 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St Benet's, Sunderland. (see note 3) - 3.
+Catholic children who are resident in the parishes of Immaculate Heart of Mary, Sunderland, Holy Rosary, Sunderland and the former parish of Holy Family, Sunderland (which is now part of the parish of St Anne and Holy Family). (see note 3) - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
 Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
 Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 7.
 Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 8.
 Any other children.